xamarin/docs-archive/README.md

 Thank you for taking the time to contribute, we appreciate your help in helping the Xamarin community to learn and grow!
 All content submitted **must** be your own work.

-The information below will guide you through the organisation of this repository and will advise of the structure needed for naming folders, and how your recipe directory should be organised.
+The information below will guide you through the organization of this repository and will advise of the structure needed for naming folders, and how your recipe directory should be organized.

-Please also visit the articles in the [Contibutor guide](https://github.com/xamarin/recipes/tree/open-recipes/contributor-guide), which will give detailed and practical help with the following:
+Please also visit the articles in the [Contributor guide](https://github.com/xamarin/recipes/tree/open-recipes/contributor-guide), which will give detailed and practical help with the following:

 * [Content Layout](https://github.com/xamarin/recipes/blob/open-recipes/contributor-guide/content-layout.md)
 * [Style Guide](https://github.com/xamarin/recipes/contributor-guide/style-guide.md)